dennislwm/terraform-jitsi-ssl/README.md

 ### Initialize Terraform Nested Modules

-In the Terraform **root** folder, type the following command in your terminal:
+In the Terraform **tf** folder, type the following command in your terminal:

      $ terraform init